jlynw/bikesharing/README.md

 The purpose of this is visualize the data from New York City's Citi Bike Program.
 Conclusions drawn from the visualization will help to see if starting a siimlar bike share business in Des Moines, Iowa will be plausible.

 ## Results
-- Typical checkout times for bikes was 5 minutes.
+- Typical checkout times for bikes were 5 minutes.
 ![](https://github.com/jlynw/bikesharing/blob/main/Images/checkouttimesforusers.PNG)

 - Most users checking out bikes were males.